 Best Oil for Hair: Hair Growth

 Peppermint oil can help to promote hair growth by stimulating circulation on the scalp.
 This increase in blood flow helps to deliver needed nutrients to the hair follicles, thus helping hair to grow.
 Thus, peppermint oil is the best oil for hair in need of growth support.

 Of course, applying peppermint oil directly to the scalp could mean oily-looking hair, especially for those with fine or thinning hair.
 The solution?
-Our Scalp Follicle Treatment & Volumizer.
+Grow Perfect™ Thickening Spray.
 This growth-promoting product contains peppermint oil to stimulate scalp circulation.
 The formula also promotes volume at the roots, instantly creating the appearance of thicker hair.
-Additionally, this product is awesome for soothing and moisturising a dry and inflamed scalp, which can be another cause of hair thinning.
+Additionally, this product is awesome for soothing and moisturizing a dry and inflamed scalp, which can be another cause of hair thinning.